Despite Saudi signals, OPEC unlikely to deliver all promised oil cuts

 But OPEC as a whole has a patchy record of complying with its agreements, and previous non-OPEC pledges to curb output have proved largely token.
 Compliance is voluntary as OPEC has no mechanism to enforce its agreements.

-Based on statements by producing nations so far, there has been over 60 percent compliance, Kuwait's oil minister said on Thursday.
+Based on statements by producing nations so far, there has been more than 60 percent compliance, Kuwaiti Oil Minister Essam Al-Marzouq said on Thursday.

-OPEC Secretary-General Mohammed Barkindo said he was sure countries would follow through on the deal.

-"I remain confident that ... this historic and landmark decision will be implemented fully," Barkindo told Reuters on Friday.
-He added that the Jan.
-22 meeting would decide on what level of compliance would be acceptable or not.

 Last time OPEC cut its output, in 2009, following agreements the year before, it initially made 60 percent of the reduction and compliance peaked at higher rates, according to estimates from the International Energy Agency and other analysts, some of whom see that as a reasonable target this time.